mnit-rtmc/iris/docs/incident_dms.md

 If a message is too wide to fit on the sign, an abbreviated version can be created using the [allowed words] list.

-Each line which doesn't fit is split into words.
-Starting at the end, any word which appears in the _allowed words_ list is replaced with its abbreviated form.
+On lines which are too wide, a single word from the _allowed words_ list is replaced with its abbreviated form.
 Then the line is checked again, and if still too wide, the process repeats.
-Words with empty abbreviations are checked last, only if all other abbreviations are insufficient.

-If a line is still too wide after all words are checked, the message is discarded, with no suggestion for that sign.
+If it still doesn't fit after all possible words have been abbreviated, the message is discarded, with no suggestion for that sign.

 ## Dedicated Purpose Signs